tuanbuinov09/RabbitMqDemo/README.md

 # RabbitMqDemo

 ## Setup
-Run `docker-compose up` in ./Docker to run RabbitMQ container
+- Run `docker-compose up` in ./Docker to run RabbitMQ container
+- Access _localhost:8080_ to manage RabbitMQ server

 ## Queue Demo
 - Run **RabbitMqSender** and the 2 **RabbitMqReceiver**